gemini3d/gemini3d/docs/Readme_cmake.md

 export FC=gfortran-11 CC=gcc-11 CXX=g++-11
 ```

-If you want to default to GCC / Gfortran, add the line above in ~/.bashrc or ~/.zshrc.
+To default to GCC / Gfortran, add the line above in ~/.zprofile.

 ### GLOW